ecmwf/fdb-benchmark/README.md

     --fdb-root $fdb_root
 ```

-## Runnning fdb-BM-test
+## Running fdb-BM-test

 ### How fdb-BM-test works

-The fdb-BM-test is orchestrated by `fdb-hammer.sh` and parses the user paramemters to prepare the run environment, expand nodelists and distribute needed information to all nodes.
+The fdb-BM-test is orchestrated by `fdb-hammer.sh` and parses the user parameters to prepare the run environment, expand nodelists and distribute needed information to all nodes.
 It then sets up the arguments to be parsed to `fdbh_one_node.sh` for each instance required.
 Finally, it then launches `fdbh_one_node.sh` on each node, either locally or via SSH, with all relevant arguments.

 `fdbh_one_node.sh` takes the arguments and executes the benchmark workload on that node, handling CPU pinning, work distribution and running the `fdb-hammer` binary in parallel.